dreambottle/R11-psp-english/README.md

 `7z mkisofs gcc perl python3`

+`mkisofs` is a part of `cdrtools` package.
+Others can be found quite easily.

-You will need to install File::Slurp module for Perl:<br>
+Also you will need to install File::Slurp module for Perl:<br>
 `cpan File::Slurp`

-On linux you will need to compile [armips](https://github.com/Kingcom/armips) for patching BOOT.BIN and put it into `tools/`.

 Brew install command for mac: